jeantux/forty-team/README.md

 The appearance is related to several studies that I conducted where it resulted in a project with the following stacks:

-The project organization is based on the MVC model.

 **Vue.js**: Framework used in the view layer **Node.js**: Used to build the other two layers, Controller and Model.